ArwebTeam/arbase/README.md

-# aragon
+# arbase

-Aragon is a tool to create object-based APIs on top of arweave in mere minutes
+Arbase is a tool to create object-based APIs on top of arweave in mere minutes

 # What does it do?